 Anticholinergic drugs are used in treating a variety of conditions, such as disorders of gastrointestinal (including nausea and vomiting), genitourinary, and respiratory systems.
 Atropine, an anticholinergic agent, is used as premedication in anesthesia to reduce upper respiratory secretions.
 This article focuses on the neurologic applications of anticholinergic drugs, mainly in Parkinson disease, as well as adverse neurologic effects of anticholinergic agents--anticholinergic syndrome.

 Another use of atropine that is of historical interest now is atropine-induced nonconvulsive coma for treatment of various psychoses and obsessive-compulsive disorder between 1950 and 1975 in the United States and some parts of Europe (Gazdag et al 2005).
-Although atropine use was eventually abandoned, initial therapeutic results with atropine coma were favorable, and it seemed to be safer and more effective than the widely used insulin coma.
+Although use of atropine was eventually abandoned, initial therapeutic results with atropine coma were favorable, and it seemed to be safer and more effective than insulin coma.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.